IntellicentAI-Lab/Re-GAN/readme.md

 ### Prerequisites

 ---
-Our code is implemented with Pytorch, we list the libraries and their version used in our experiments, but other versions should also be worked.
+Our codes were implemented by Pytorch, we list the libraries and their version used in our experiments, but other versions should also be worked.
 1. Linux         (Ubuntu)
 2. Python        (3.8.0)
 3. Pytorch         (1.13.0+cu116)